Rabi Island: History

-In 1855, Tongan military conquered Fijian rebels that were on Rambi (Rabi) following a request of the Tui Cakau in Taveuni.
-On their departure, a few years later, this chief sold the island to Europeans to cover outstanding debts.
-In 1941, the British government purchased Rambi back from the Australian firm Lever Brothers for £25,000 to serve as a new home for the Banabans of Ocean Island in the Gilbert Islands, whose home island was being ravaged by phosphate mining.
-The war began before they could be resettled, and it was not unit December 1945 that the move was made (Stanley 1993: 179).
+In 1941, the British government purchased Rabi from the Australian firm Lever Brothers for £25,000, to serve as a new home for the Banabans of Ocean Island in the Gilbert Islands, whose home island was being ravaged by phosphate mining.
+World War II began before they could be resettled, and it was not until December 1945 that the move was made (Stanley 1993: 179).

 Rabi was the first place in Fiji where Indian indentured labourers were employed.
-When the first Indians were brought to Fiji abroad the Leonidas in 1879, most European planters refused to employ them because of the extra cost involved.
-One planter who was sympathetic to Government policies was Captain J. Hill of Rabi Island, and he agreed to take 106 indentured labourers as field workers.
+When the first Indians were brought to Fiji in 1879, aboard the Leonidas, most European planters refused to employ them because of the extra cost involved.
+One planter, Captain J. Hill, who was sympathetic to Government policies, agreed to take 106 indentured labourers as field workers.

-Prior to the Banaban resettlement on Rabi, the island was owned and used as a copra plantation by the Lever's Pacific Plantations Pty Ltd. At the beginning of World War II, the British government purchased the island with phosphate royalties from Ocean Island, in the quest to relocate the Banabans from Ocean Island.
+Prior to the Banaban resettlement on Rabi, the island was owned by the Lever's Pacific Plantations Pty Ltd, and was used as a copra plantation.
+At the beginning of World War II, the British government purchased the island with phosphate royalties derived from Ocean Island, in the quest to relocate the Banabans from Ocean Island.

-At the end of World War II, Gilbert Islands' (and Fiji's) British colonial rulers decided to resettle most of Ocean Island's population on Rabi Island, because of the ongoing devastation of Banaba caused by phosphate mining.
-Some have since returned, but the majority have remained on Rabi or elsewhere in Fiji.
+At the end of World War II, the British colonial rulers of the Gilbert Islands and Fiji decided to resettle most of Ocean Island's population on Rabi Island, because of the devastation of Banaba caused by phosphate mining.
+Some have since returned to Banaba; as of 2021, the population of Banaba was approximately 300.
+The majority of Banabans have remained on Rabi, or elsewhere in Fiji.